DIAGNijmegen/website-content/content/pages/projects/prostate-cancer-grading.md

 type: student
 picture: vacancies/prostate_pathology.png
 template: project-single
-people: Khrystyna Faryna, Geert Litjens
+people: Michelle Stegeman, Khrystyna Faryna, Geert Litjens
 description: Develop a method to extend a prostate cancer grading algorithm to other surgical entities

 **This is an AI for Health MSc project.
 Students are